DEFINITIONS FOR METEORITE-RELATED TERMS (Includes the new definition of "planet")

-The following definitions for meteorite, meteoroid, micrometeorite, micrometeoroid, and interplanetary dust particle (IDP) have been proposed by Alan Rubin (UCLA) and Jeffrey Grossman (U.S. Geological Survey); excerpted from Meteoritics and Planetary Science 45, Nr 1, 114122 (2010).
+The following definitions for meteorite, meteoroid, micrometeorite, micrometeoroid, and interplanetary dust particle (IDP) have been proposed by Alan Rubin (UCLA) and Jeffrey Grossman (U.S. Geological Survey); excerpted from Meteoritics and Planetary Science 45, #1, 114122 (2010).

 A natural solid object larger than 10 µm in size, derived from a celestial body that was transported by natural means from the body on which it formed to a region outside the dominant gravitational influence of that body, and that later collided with a natural or artificial body larger than itself (even if it is the same body from which it was launched).
 Weathering processes do not affect an object's status as a meteorite as long as something recognizable remains of its original minerals or structure.
 An object loses its status as a meteorite if it is incorporated into a larger rock that becomes a meteorite itself.
 Meteoroid

 A 10 µm to 1-m-sized natural solid object moving in interplanetary space.
-Meteoroids may by primary objects or derived by the fragmentation of larger celestial bodies, not limited to asteroids.
+Meteoroids might be primary objects or derived by the fragmentation of larger celestial bodies, not limited to asteroids.
 Micrometeorite

 A meteorite between 10 µm and 2 mm in size.
 Micrometeoroid